 Nursing home staffs are frequently required to obtain the weight measurements of patients for a number of reasons.
 Caregivers need to know that patients are maintaining a healthy weight, and it is important to know if patients are gaining or losing weight too quickly.
 Weight can reveal various health issues.
-For example, weight might indicate a patient is retaining water or can allow caregivers to identify when a patient becomes diabetic.
+For example, weight might indicate a patient is retaining water or has developed diabetes.

 Patients in nursing homes often use wheelchairs.
 They are not always wheelchair bound—perhaps they can stand for short periods or walk small distances.
 But regardless, nursing homes require scales capable of accommodating wheelchairs and patients at the same time.

 Arlyn Scales developed a unique wheelchair scale that allows caregivers to monitor the weight measurements of patients without requiring patients to be removed from their wheelchairs.
 This employs the same type of technology used to measure the tare weight of containers and then measure the product inside, though done in a way that’s completely 100 percent safe for use by humans.

 There’s fundamentally no difference between this process and stepping on a bathroom scale, which makes it suitable for patients and residents in almost any situation.
 Here is everything you need to know about Arlyn Scales’ wheelchair scales.